-Most sites exceeded the ANZECC guideline of 0.08mg/L on at least 1 sampling occasion(Figure 13).
-Warren Road (EBN17), Wandena North (EBN7), Muchea East (EBN10) and Chandala South (EBN4) exceeded the guidelines on three occaisions.
-Belhus (EBN19), Lower Yalyal (EBN21), Muchea North (EBN11) and Peters Rd (EBN23) exceeded the guidelines on two occasions.
-Roxbourghe Ave (EBN29), Gauging Station (EBN18), Rutland Rd (EBN13), Wandena South (EBN8), Bulls Brook (EBN16), Brand Highway (EBN9), and Chandala West (EBN3) exceeded the guideline on one sampling occasion.
-Sources of this Ammonia could include agricultural fertilisers, and the decomposition of organic wastes.
+Most sites were within the ANZECC guideline of 0.08mg/L on at least 1 sampling occasion(Figure 13).
+Warren Road (EBN17), Muchea East (EBN10), Belhus (EBN19) and Muchea North (EBN11) exceeded the guidelines on more than one occasion.
+In general levels were significantly lower than in 2011.
+Possible causes to the reduction at some sites could be reduced stocking rates on the surrounding areas or reduction in the use of highly soluble fertilisers.
+Muchea East did record levels significantly higher then in previous years.
+Possible causes could be a breakdown in the treatment system for animal manure at the WAMIA saleyards.
+Monitoring in 2013 will provide further information on the results to see if the increased NH3 was a one off or an emerging trend.
+Other Sources of this Ammonia could include agricultural fertilisers, and the decomposition of organic wastes.
 Most of these sites are situated adjacent to or near to agricultural land-uses such as cattle grazing, cropping, fertiliser storage, stock yards and horticulture.